 After my class creates their craft we visit our buddy class later in the week.
 We read It’s Earth Day!by Mercer Mayer.
 Then my students help their buddy make a 3D globe using the primary version.
 Plan for an hour to complete the project at your buddy class.
 This works best with 2nd and 3rd grade classes.
 I hope you enjoy teaching about Earth Day!

-This week, I was part of an interviewing team to hire new teachers for the intermediate grades 4-6.
-I thought I would share the positives from the other side of the interview desk.
+This week, I thought I would share the positives from the other side of the interview desk.
 These tips will be helpful to anyone interviewing for a teaching position.

 Unique Job Interview

 Interviewing for a teaching position is completely different from a business job interview.
-We are professionals, yes, but as a teacher your interview has to show you have personality, be able to work with children, be friendly to parents, creative, and the list goes on.
-The tips on other interview web sites are helpful, but showing up as a stern professional in a dark suit won’t get you a job as a teacher.
+We are professionals, yes, but as a teacher, your interview has to show you have personality, be able to work with children, be friendly to parents, creative, and the list goes on.
+The tips on other interview web sites are helpful, but many don’t understand the uniqueness of our positions.

 A pop of color from a trendy blazer, scarf or shirt( for guys, a sharp stylish tie)